About Me

 - Francis Su, mentor and author of one of my favorite books

-Here's a a little snapshot of my academic circle, some of the folks I've worked closely with and learned from during graduate school:
+Here's a little snapshot of my academic circle, some of the folks I've worked closely with and learned from during graduate school:

 Here's also a few of my close friends!